 Maureen Fennessy Bousa resides in Wellesley Hills, MA and has enjoyed a summer cottage on Nantucket since 2003.
 She currently serves as a trustee of The Clark Art Institute (Williamstown, MA) and the White Heron Theatre (Nantucket, MA).
 She supports the Library of Congress as a member of the James Madison Council.
 Maureen’s previous board experience includes Historic New England (Boston, MA) and the Nantucket Historical Association.
 In addition, Maureen is a former overseer of the Massachusetts Horticultural Society – from which she earned a Master Gardener designation.
 Maureen holds degrees from Wellesley College (BA) and Boston College (MBA).
 She and her husband Edward are the parents of four….who have relished Nantucket summers since childhood.

-Marc has a BA with honors in History from the University of Pennsylvania, an M. Phil. in International Relations from Cambridge University, where he was a Thouron Fellow, and an MBA from Harvard.
-Before starting his own firms, Marc was an Associate at McKinsey & Company, where he co-authored a best-selling business book on creating growth and performance.
+Marc has a BA with honors in History from the University of Pennsylvania, an M. Phil. in International Relations from Cambridge University, where he was a Thouron Fellow, and an MBA from The Harvard Business School.
+Previously, Marc was an Associate at McKinsey & Company, where he co-authored a best-selling business book on creating growth and performance.
+From 1998 to 2007, he founded and built a management consulting firm with expertise in strategy and value creation.
+The firm was sold to Booz & Company (now part of PwC).
 Marc has appeared on CBS, and has published articles in the Wall Street Journal, the Harvard Business Review, USA Today, and Directors and Boards.
-He lives in New York City with his wife and two daughters.
+He lives in New York City and Nantucket with his wife and two daughters.
+A sailor, Marc is Rear Commodore of the Nantucket Yacht Club.

 Andrew Forsyth was born in St. Louis, MO, in 1960.
 He first came to Nantucket aboard the MV Nobska from Woods Hole in the summer of 1970; it would be the beginning of a long and wonderful relationship with the Island and her inhabitants that continues to the present day.
 He is an avid sailor and fisherman and has been both since he was first introduced to Nantucket; he enjoys small sailboats and surfcasting especially, and is particularly fond of Great Point for fishing and swimming whenever he is afforded the opportunity.
 He is currently a member of the Acquisitions Committee of the Friends of the NHA and looks forward to becoming a member of the board of the Nantucket Preservation Trust.
 He and his wife, Kelly Williams, are avid collectors and supporters of the arts of Nantucket and the AAN; they have assembled a lovely selection of Nantucket arts and crafts over the past 26 years, especially paintings, baskets (old and new) and scrimshaw.
 They are frequent contributors to a number of philanthropic organizations devoted to the arts and education, as well as to the housing, feeding, and mental health care of underserved communities.
 They are longtime supporters of the Maria Mitchell Association, the Conservation Foundation, and the Trustees of Reservations, as Andrew is somewhat of an amateur naturalist and particularly enjoys the birds, wildflowers, and trees of Nantucket; he looks forward to making a positive contribution to the Nantucket community through his service upon the board at CFN.